mathbunnyru/clio/CONTRIBUTING.md

 Code must conform to `clang-format`, unless the result would be unreasonably difficult to read or maintain.
 In most cases the `pre-commit` hook will take care of formatting and will fix any issues automatically.
-To manually format your code, use `pre-commit run clang-format --files <your changed files>` for C++ files and `pre-commit run clang-format --files <your changed files>` for CMake files.
+To manually format your code, use `pre-commit run clang-format --files <your changed files>` for C++ files and `pre-commit run cmake-format --files <your changed files>` for CMake files.

 ### Documentation